 When acid rains fall at places located at higher altitudes, acid rains lead to thick acidic fog that hangs low, affecting visibility and causing irritation to eyes and nose.
 Acidic fog also affects trees and plants and causes their leaves to turn brown and wilt.

 Apart from the effects of acid rain on air quality, acid rains also greatly affect environmental balance.
-Acid rain falling directly on trees and crops Runoff from acid rain leaches minerals such as aluminum from soil, thereby decreasing its pH and making the soil acidic.
+Acid rain falling directly on trees and crops can harm them.
+Runoff from acid rain leaches minerals such as aluminum from soil, thereby decreasing its pH and making the soil acidic.
 Acidic soil is detrimental for the growth of crops and results in damaged harvests.

 When the acidic runoff flows into lakes, rivers and seas, it disturbs the balance of these aquatic ecosystems and causes injury or even death of aquatic organisms.
 Imbalance in aquatic ecosystems has an adverse effect on fishing industry.